 |Type||Browser Hijacker / Redirect / PUP|

 |Short Description||Related to the presence of undesired program on your computer.
-This program aims to heavily modify web browsers’settings and display ads.
-You may see this redirect being called “Bing redirect virus”.|
+This program aims to heavily modify web browsers’settings and display ads.|

 |Symptoms||Preferred web browser is configured to redirect you to Bing search engine.
 Lots of ads flood the affected browser.
 Slower system performance could be noticed.|